IAIA-CINE-392G/course-material/assignment/A10-Data.md

 ##Deliverable
 1. Three data files (csv, xml, and json).
 2. A Processing source code file, named **Data.pde**
-3. Submit the file and folder to your **GitHub** repository.
+3. Submit the files and folder to your **GitHub** repository.

 ##Criteria
 1. Create three data files in the project's data folder.
 2. Read and parse one of the the data files in Processing.
-4. Create an example data visualization program.
+3. Create an example data visualization program.

 ##Timeline
 1. Due **Thursday, April 14, 2016**.